Yeksin/testnet_manuals/babylon/README.md

 ```

 # Create validator
-Before creating validator please make sure that you have at least 1 tlore (1 tlore is equal to 1000000 ubbn) and your node is synchronized
+Before creating validator please make sure that you have at least 1 tlore (1 bbn is equal to 1000000 ubbn) and your node is synchronized

 To check your wallet balance:
 ```